dolthub/docs/content/concepts/dolt/sql/databases.md

 ## Note

-The file directory name is used to create the database name if creating database without running sql query.
-We used to replace hyphens in directory name to create a database name because database name with hyphens needs to be defined with backticks in SQL shell. `Dolt Version 1.27.0` and after, we do not replace hyphens anymore and this behavior is on by default unless `DOLT_DBNAME_REPLACE_HYPHENS` is set to any value.
+Previous to Dolt 1.27.0, Dolt replaced hyphens in database names (e.g. database directories containing hyphens) with underscores.
+Dolt now allows databases to be named with hyphens.
+If you need the old behavior for compatibility, you can set the `DOLT_DBNAME_REPLACE_HYPHENS` environment variable to any value.